lee-lindley/lee-lindley/README.md

 My [technical blog](https://lee-lindley.github.io) has articles on a mish-mash of topics, mostly on solving problems using Oracle tools.

-My [current resume](https://github.com/lee-lindley/resume) is stored here on github.
-I'm generally interested in new opportunities.
-I get satisfaction helping teams improve their application development techniques with Oracle, and also general improvement to the operation of a professional software development team.
-This includes SDLC process, documentation writing, and helping partner organizations (business operations, QA, etc..) improve their operations and interaction with IT.

 Although the pinned projects below are the ones most likely to be of use, there are others you can find in my repostory list which is reachable from a link above.